bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 ```

 Note: Events can also be documented in machine-actionable form using HED (Hierarchical Event Descriptor) tags.
+This type of documentation is particularly useful for datasets likely to be used in event-related analyses.
+See [Hierarchical Event Descriptors](../99-appendices/03-hed.md) for additional information and examples.

 ## Stimuli

 Additional information about the stimuli can be added in the `*_events.tsv`